Donald Maclean (spy): London

 In August 1935, Maclean was duly admitted to the diplomatic service.
 In October, he started work at the Foreign Office, and was assigned to the Western department, which dealt with the Netherlands, Spain, Portugal, and Switzerland, as well as the League of Nations.
 In 1936, Maclean became closely involved in the work of the Non-Intervention Committee set up to monitor the activities of the chief powers, Germany, Italy, and the USSR and their involvement in determining the outcome of the Spanish Civil War.

 In the summer of 1937, for a time, multiple occasions passed when no one showed to meet Maclean.
-Then Kitty Harris (wife of the Communist Party of the USA's party leader) arrived in place of his usual controller and gave the recognition phrase.
+Then Kitty Harris (wife of the Communist Party of the USA's party leader Earl Browder) arrived in place of his usual controller and gave the recognition phrase.
 "You hadn't expected to see a lady, had you?" she said.
 "No, but it's a pleasant surprise", he replied.
 Maclean would visit Harris's flat in Bayswater after work, with documents to photograph.
 Over the next two years, 45 boxes of documents were photographed and sent to Moscow.
 "She was a cut-out between Maclean and his NKVD controller", said Geoffrey Elliott, who wrote a book about her with Igor Damaskin, a former KGB officer.